 2. Create a new tag in GTM.

 a.
 Log in to GTM and click Add a new tag from the Workspace Overview page.

 b.
-Type in a name for the tag, such as My Demandbase Tag.
+Enter a name for the tag, such as My Demandbase Tag.

 c.
-Click the Tag Configuration card and under the Custom tag type list, select Custom HTML.
+Click the Tag Configuration card and select Custom HTML.

 d.
 Paste the Demandbase Tag code snippet into the body of the new tag, then click Save.

 e.
 When prompted, click Save Tag.

 Next, you'll create a trigger to ensure the tag runs on pages only after the document object model (DOM) loads.

 a.
 Click Triggers and then New.
 Give the new trigger a name, such as All Pages After GTM.